shaundewberry/alavetelitheme/README.md

-Alavetelitheme
+Okapitheme
 ==============

-no guido

-This is a "hello world" type theme package for Alaveteli.
+This is a theme customised for a South African context as public on okapi.org.za

 The intention is to support simple overlaying of templates and resources without the need to touch the core Alaveteli software.